Kempi

-Jerreley Zanian John Slijger (born June 18, 1986), known by his stage name Kempi, is a Dutch rapper of Curaçaoan descent.
+Jerreley Zanian John Slijger (born June 18, 1986), known by his stage name Kempi, is a Dutch rapper.

-From 2006 to 2012, Kempi was signed at Dutch label TopNotch.
+From 2006 to 2012 Kempi was signed at Dutch label TopNotch.
 He released two studio albums, four EP's and seven mixtapes to date.
-In 2008, Kempi was named "Best Hip-Hop Artist" in the Netherlands at the prestigious State Awards.
-Beside his artistic activities, Kempi is also notorious for his extensive criminal record.
+In 2008 Kempi was named "Best Hip-Hop Artist" in the Netherlands at the State Awards.
+Kempi is also notorious for his extensive criminal record.

 Early life

-Kempi was born in Helmond and grew up in Woensel-West, a deprived neighborhood in Eindhoven, as the fourth of seven children.
+Kempi was born on June 18, 1986 in Helmond to Curaçaoan parents and grew up in Woensel-West, a deprived neighborhood in Eindhoven, as the fourth of seven children.
 As a teenager he went to a school for children with behavioral problems and started to participate in criminal activities, such as dealing in cocaine and heroin.
 He built a very extensive criminal record, including various prison sentences.

+In 2018 he announced that he had converted to Islam.